-The School of Computing Sciences grades students for awards by a two-stage process involving first qualifying, and then grading students.
+Students are graded for awards by a twostage process involving first qualifying, and then grading students.

 The subjects to be included in the grading process are the core subjects, excluding those normally taken during Stages 1 and 2 of the part-time course or first year of the full-time course.
 All core subjects must be passed.
 Any of those subjects which have been failed and subsequently passed will be included with a raw mark of 50 per cent.